cobuildlab/csf-labeler/README.md

   - On the model, choose ZPL model
   - On the label size, choose 2.25x1.25"

-5. Copy the /etc/labeler.conf file in /etc/supervisor/conf.d/ folder
-6. Reboot, to test that everything is working
+5. Reboot, to test that everything is working

+## TROUBLESHOOTING

+- Screen in NO SIGNAL: There are cases where the power adapter with clicker doesn't provide enough energy to turn the screen to be detected

+- Network Disable: This probably means that you are missing the Wifi connection